safetyh546/Web-Design-Challenge/README.md

 # Web Design Challenge

 ## OpenWeatherMap API Dashboard
-The landing page has links to individual pages with in depth detail on each are of analysis (Temperature, wind speed, cloudiness, and humidity)<br />
+The landing page has links to individual pages with in depth detail on each area of analysis (Temperature, wind speed, cloudiness, and humidity)<br />
+All pages are responsive and have elements that change on screens below medium size.<br />
+Each page uses media queries to color the full navigation bar only on screens smaller than 600px.<br />

 ## Landing Page contains:
 An explanation of the project.<br />
 Links to each visualizations page.
-There should be a sidebar containing preview images of each plot, and clicking an image should take the user to that visualization.<br />
+There is a sidebar containing preview images of each plot, and clicking an image takes the user to that visualization.<br />

 ## Four visualization pages, each with:
 A descriptive title and heading tag.<br />